-The primary camping cookware equipment that you need include:
+The primary camping cookware equipment that you need includes:

 There's a lot of fun options here, but at a minimum, you need lidded cookware that is made for the heat of a campfire.
 Iron skillets and Dutch Ovens are indestructible and only get better with age.
-You will also need a Dutch oven lid lifter.
-That lid lifter tool is amazing and does so much more than lift the lid.
-I've added it to my Christmas list to replace my existing one.
+If you have limited space or are doing primitive camper, the lidded camp pots & pans above will do the job.

 If you choose to do campfire cooking, you almost always will have access to a campfire grate in the fire ring at your site so you don't need your own.
 Call ahead and check though if that's your only method of cooking.